 “You’ve gotta eat clean, bro”

 I’ve written on this a ton, but clean eating has so many iterations it’s impossible to define.
-Labelling food as clean and dirty carries some heavy psychological weight.
+Labeling food as clean and dirty carries some heavy psychological weight.

 You’re better off using my 85/15 principle of learning to eat a whole food diet while allowing for the occasional treats and indulgences to satisfy your cravings and never feel deprived.